Agile Software Development: Definition, Manifesto, Framework, And Benefits

 the right, we value the items on the left more.“

-After you read it a few times it starts to resemble a customer-centric marketing approach.
+After you read it a few times, it starts to resemble a customer-centric marketing approach.
 Programming can get as frustrating as outbound marketing practices.
-Agile development has a goal to make the development process smoother and more suitable for human thinking and cooperation.
+Agile development has the goal of making the development process smoother and more suitable for human thinking and cooperation.
 For example, there are very few things more distant to human nature and human thinking than the documentation of code.

 That doesn’t mean there is no documentation in Agile, but it can’t be compared to the heavy development blueprints from years ago in the Waterfall methodology.